Have you told us about your accomplishments this year?

 The Office of Education formed an advisory committee in 2016, and we are seeking several more dedicated members to help us develop and initiate academic support programs for the institute.
 Both domestic and visiting fellows are needed.
 We want to achieve a broad representation, culturally and academically, so we can address the needs of all our trainees at NICHD.
 The committee meets monthly to exchange ideas and informally discuss ways we can enhance and tailor the training experience within the NICHD intramural program.

 Some potential topics for our committee are how to:

 - Expose fellows to various careers in science

 - Identify teaching opportunities and internal and external research funding mechanisms

 - Establish a structure for sharing scientific and career resources within the institute

-*New this year, the advisory committee will also steer the 15th Annual NICHD Fellows’ Retreat, to be held in Spring 2019.
+The advisory committee will also steer the 16th Annual NICHD Fellows’ Retreat, to be held in Spring 2020.

 This includes developing the agenda/program, inviting speakers, reviewing abstracts, selecting fellow/student presenters, and moderating some of the sessions—it’s a great service opportunity, plus you’ll get to be part of the team that plans our biggest annual event for fellows!

 Don’t miss this opportunity to serve your intramural NICHD community.